KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 program code during these *update ticks* so they were tied to your animation FPS.
-But versions more recent than that started executing code on *physics ticks*, as is more proper for the simulation, and to make script behvaior more consistent across different computers with different frame rates.
+But versions more recent than that started executing code on *physics ticks*, as is more proper for the simulation, and to make script behavior more consistent across different computers with different frame rates.

 .. _electricdrain: